 COM – Creating a COM Component using C++ – Summary of component development

-Finally we have successfully developed our COM component HelloComponent using C++.
-Lets summarize how we developed our COM component in this article.
-Microsoft’s Component Object Model (COM) is a specification to allow to write re-usable components and enables them to communicate each other.
+Finally, we have successfully developed our COM component HelloComponent using C++.
+Let’s summarize how we developed our COM component in this article.
+Microsoft’s Component Object Model (COM) is a specification to allow to write of reusable components and enables them to communicate with each other.
 COM depends on interfaces to achieve its goals.
-One of the main interface is […]
+One of […]

 C++: Templates

 C++ Templates are used for writing generic programming.
-C++ allows to define function templates and class templates.
-In C++, we use template keyword to write generic programming.
-The syntax of the template declaration starts with template<class T> Where template is the keyword which indicates the particular function or class is a generic function or class.
-Here […]
+C++ allows defining the function templates and class templates.
+In C++, we use the template keyword to write generic programming.
+The syntax of the template declaration starts with template<class T> Where template is the keyword that indicates the particular function or class is a generic function or […]

 COM – Creating a COM Component using C++ – IClassFactory implementation